See Exactly Where Drone Spraying Pays Off On Your Fields

 Questions from North Alabama farmers.

 Short, direct answers to the things growers ask most often.
 Not here?
-Drop it in the notes field when you join the list.
+Grab the field guide above, then reply to our email with your question—we read every note.

 Yes.
-Our pilots operate under FAA Part 107 and carry insurance suited to commercial agricultural work.
-If you have field-specific rules or neighbor notifications, we plan with you up front.
+Our pilots operate under FAA Part 107 and we carry insurance for commercial agricultural operations.
+We review field-specific considerations with you up front before scheduling work.